 Kutztown Folk Festival in Kutztown – June 30-July 8

 The Kutztown Folk Festival returns to Berks County for its 69th year this July.
-The oldest continually-held folklife festival in the United States, this great event features hundreds of artisans and great activities including five stages of live entertainment, a July 4th parade, and a horse-powered carousel.
+The oldest continually-held folklife festival in the United States, this great event features hundreds of artisans and great activities including five stages of live entertainment, a July 4th parade, and a horse-powered carousel in Kutztown, PA.
 If that’s not enough, the festival is also home to the country’s largest quilt auction.

 For more information about this folk festival and discount coupons, check out KutztownFestival.com.